-First of all – the hotel lies in the famous “Getreidegasse”, which is more or less the most important street in Austria, it`s the Rue Saint Honoré of Salzburg.
+First of all – the hotel is located in the famous “Getreidegasse”, which is more or less the most important street in Austria.
+It`s the Rue Saint Honoré of Salzburg.
 And even in this road, the Blaue Gans marks the peak of this alley.
-The walls from 1320 are at the centre of the bustle: Everything important in this little gem is around the corner of this lovely place.
+The walls from 1320 are at the centre of the bustle: Everything of cultural importance is around the corner.

 Owner Andreas Gferer, who is running the place in the fifth generation, transformed the Blaue Gans into a very creative oasis, with works of art, installations and a good mixture of traditional and modern.

 The centerpiece is the place on the ground floor.
 Actually it’s three restaurants.
 First there’s the restaurant with white chairs, but with classic chic and Wiener Schnitzel on the menu.
 Next to this is a kind of bar-brasserie-bistro, in which you can enjoy a home-made lemon-ginger-lemonade whilst standing at a bar table.
 Then in the cellar, there is a wine archive, where guests are intentionally seated close together at a table called “La Tavolata” – you might think of a Fellini movie here.
 The whole room can also be rented completely for birthday celebrations for example.
 And in summer the creative world of Salzburg meets outside on the terrace in the “Schanigarten“ for drinks und snacks.
 Just a word about the quality.
 Chef Martin Bauernfeind has quite a name in the Austrian food scene.